maxicombina/stravagancia/README.md

 # What does it do?
 - Loads one Strava athlete
 - Stores all the Ride activities
-- Detect missing activities, and ability to load only those
+- Detects missing activities, and ability to load only those
-- Leverages the Djando admin interface to manage models
+- Leverages the Django admin interface to manage models
 - Using docker (with the provided `docker-compose.yml`, a Metabase instance can be launched to visualize the data

 # Known issues and limitations